top of page

 Campground

-The campground is reachable via a dirt road that is accessible to cars, vans and small travel trailers (no more than 18’).
+• The campground is reachable via a dirt road that is accessible to cars and vans.
 Many campsites include a parking spot within the site, but some do not.
 Please review our campground map and site details for more information.

-The campground bath house has private shower rooms that require a step up and down to enter and exit.
+• The campground bath house has private shower rooms that require a step up and down to enter and exit.
 Each shower has grab bars and portable stool which allows guests to shower while seated.
-Each shower also include a detachable sprayer.
+Each shower also includes a detachable sprayer.

-One of our new A-frame cabins scheduled to be built in late 2022 will include an accessible layout, bathroom, and entrance, along with an accessible picnic table and fire ring outside.
+• One of our new "Haven" cabins (#16) includes an accessible layout, bathroom, and entrance, along with an accessible picnic table and outdoor fire ring.

 Tuttle Barn

-The 200+-year-old Tuttle Barn is currently undergoing restorations to become a performing arts venue.
+• The 200+-year-old Tuttle Barn is currently undergoing restorations to become a performing arts venue.
 Phase 1 of the project is underway and Phase 2 is planning for 2024 or 2025.
-Once completed, the barn will have a fully accessible ground floor and accessible restrooms in the basement level.
-In addition, the there will be a lift to provide wheelchair access to the green room for artists.
+Once completed, the barn will have a fully accessible ground floor with accessible restrooms.
+Designs are still in process, but accessibility for the public and our performers is a top priority.

 Our goal is to make the Desert of Maine as accessible as possible for all people.
 Efforts to improve access are ongoing, and we appreciate feedback and suggestions from our community for how we can ensure an inclusive experience at the Desert of Maine.